Ad vitam aut culpam: History

 "Either the appointment must expressly bear that the appointee is to hold his office for life, or the office must be of such a nature that a life appointment is necessarily implied.
 In this last case are embraced only offices of the nature of munera publica.
 Public officers are irremoveable, except for fault" (per LP Inglis in Hastie, 4 June 1889, 16 R 715).
 At common law, it was held to be a principle of public policy that public officers should be protected in the independent exercise of their functions by the knowledge that they were irremoveable, except for misbehaviour.
 On this principle, it was believed, rested the life tenure of the judges of the Supreme Courts; of the beneficed ministers of the Church of Scotland; of sheriff clerks; of town clerks in royal burghs (Thomson, 1665, Mor 13090; Simpson, 1824, 3 S 150; Farish, 1836, 15 S 107); of parochial schoolmasters before 1872 (Duff, 1799, Mor 9576); and of many others.
-The life tenure of certain public officers was declared by Statute e.g. sheriff's (The Sheriffs (Scotland) Act 1755 (28 Geo 2 c 7)); sheriffs-substitute and procurators fiscal (The Sheriff Courts (Scotland) Act 1877 (40 & 41 Vict c 50), which substituted for "culpa", the words "inability or misbehaviour").
+The life tenure of certain public officers was declared by Statute e.g. sheriff's (the Sheriffs (Scotland) Act 1755 (28 Geo.
+2. c.
+7)); sheriffs-substitute and procurators fiscal (the Sheriff Courts (Scotland) Act 1877 (40 & 41 Vict. c.
+50), which substituted for "culpa", the words "inability or misbehaviour").
 So inherent was this right in the nature of a public office, that in Duff (ut supra), an undertaking by a duly appointed parochial schoolmaster to remove at the pleasure of the heritors was found not to be binding; and in Simpson (ut supra), the appointment of town clerk in a royal burgh, expressly declared to be "during pleasure", was held to be an appointment ad vitam aut culpam.
-It was decided, however, that it was not contra bonos mores for the trustees of an endowed school to appoint a teacher removeable at pleasure (Bell, 1838, 16 S 1136; affd 2 Rob App Ca 286); and it was held legal for commissioners acting under the Burgh Police Act 1862, s 67, to define their clerk's term of office (Hamilton, 1871, 9 M 826).
+It was decided, however, that it was not contra bonos mores for the trustees of an endowed school to appoint a teacher removable at pleasure (Bell, 1838, 16 S 1136; affd 2 Rob App Ca 286); and it was held legal for commissioners acting under the Burgh Police Act 1862, s 67, to define their clerk's term of office (Hamilton, 1871, 9 M 826).
 By 1896, the tendency was to restrict the application of the rule.